jaspinderkohli/jaspinderkohli/README.md

 <h3 align="center"> I'm a CS Masters student at Memorial University, NL. <h3>

 ## about me

-* i'm in my last semester of MSc CS at MUN
+* Final semester MSc CS student at MUN 🎓
-* i have worked as a Software Developer and Data Engineer in the past
+* Software Developer with a passion for web applications and problem-solving 💻
-* i'm a member of the Computer Science Student Organization and a Technical Co-ordinator at MUN Punjabi Society at the university
+* Active open source contributor, collaborating and sharing knowledge with the developer community 🌐
+* Tech enthusiast always exploring new advancements in computer science 🌟
+* Innovative problem solver tackling complex challenges ⚡

 ## projects

 | Index | Project | Tech Used |